-Completion of the Admissions Process (above) is required for returning or former students who (a) have been withdrawn, i.e. not actively enrolled, for at least one calendar year or (b) withdrew from the College for any duration of time.
-Re-enrolling at Chatfield is required for former or returning students.
+Re-admission Chatfield is required for withdrawn students.
+Completion of the Admissions Process (above) is required for returning or former students who (a) have been withdrawn, i.e. not actively enrolled, or (b) withdrew from the College for any duration of time.